Ship near the port

 • Transhipment ports can be located outside the EU as long as they are less than 300 nautical miles from a port under the jurisdiction of a Member State

-The European Commission will publish the list of neighbouring container transhipment ports by 31 December 2023 and update it before 31 December every two years thereafter.
+The European Commission published the list of neighbouring container transhipment ports designating Tanger Med and Port-Said.
+This list will be updated before 31 December every two years thereafter.

 Image